WindJammer6/22.-Deployed-Streamlit-Web-Application-for-Telegram-Chatbot-with-Chatbase-custom-GPT-LLM-model-API/README.md

 Callback Queries: These are used with inline keyboards to handle button presses and provide appropriate responses based on the user’s selection.

 By using these features, you can create a controlled interaction flow where users only choose from the given options.

-September:
-- Allow teachers of a course to add (manually i guess?) assignments for the programming course (Maybe a seperate page of Programming Question and Test cases), and hopefully it shows up in the streamlit lists of assignment id for the programming course
 - Allow the teacher to customise behavior of the chatbot via the details page (or maybe don't even need this anymore? and details page will just be about the Telegram chatbot and website?)